Fraud Blocker

 Why is EMDR different from talk therapy?

-Unlike traditional talk therapies, EMDR focuses on memory reprocessing rather than prolonged discussion.
-The client remains aware but doesn’t need to relive or describe every detail.
+EMDR does not require detailed verbal recounting of traumatic events.
+Unlike traditional talk therapies, it focuses on memory reprocessing rather than prolonged discussion.
+The client stays aware but does not need to relive or describe every detail.

 Benefits: